 Packaging now must consider tamper-evident features and anti-counterfeiting measures such as secure holograms and black-light verification.
 Companies even offer bespoke authentication systems and designs to meet unique briefs.
 Anti-counterfeiting technologies focus on seals and stickers.
 They need to be easy to apply but impossible to modify.

 It is essential that temperature-sensitive pharmaceuticals are kept at a consistent temperature, especially during transportation.
-This has seen a focus on temperature-controlled packaging (TCP) that enable a consistent temperature to be maintained and preventing the drugs from losing their efficacy.
+This has seen a focus on temperature-controlled packaging (TCP) that enables a consistent temperature to be maintained and prevents the drugs from losing their efficacy.

 Innovation in temperature-controlled packaging has involved a move away from water based-coolants to emerging technologies such as advanced phase-change materials (PCM) and vacuum insulated panels (VIPs).
 Some packaging even has ‘hibernation’ capabilities, allowing the drugs to be placed in a refrigerated area and remain protected for extended periods of time.

-R&D tax credits and grant funding for pharmaceuticals
+R&D tax relief and grant funding for pharmaceuticals

 The interaction between R&D tax credits and grant funding is complex but also one that is important to investigate within pharmaceuticals.

-The pharmaceuticals sector is a popular recipient for grant funding.
-For the purposes of R&D tax credits for SMEs, it is critical to distinguish notified State Aid grant funding from other types of grant.
+The pharmaceutical sector is a popular recipient of grant funding.
+For the purposes of R&D tax relief for SMEs, it is critical to distinguish notified State Aid grant funding from other types of grant.
 If a project receives a notified State Aid grant, no matter how small, it cannot then benefit from an R&D claim under the SME scheme.
 For other types of grants and subsidies, a company can claim SME relief for non-subsidised costs.
-Under the large company R&D tax relief scheme (R&D Expenditure Credits), there is no such restriction on grant funding, so expenditure which is excluded from an SME claim may be eligible for a large company claim (albeit at a much lower level of generosity).
+Under the large company R&D tax relief scheme (RDEC), there is no such restriction on grant funding, so expenditure which is excluded from an SME claim may be eligible for a large company claim (albeit at a lower level of generosity).

-At ForrestBrown, our team of chartered tax advisors understand the complexities and can advise on R&D tax credits.
-We are more than happy to discuss your project and use our expert knowledge to help you make an educated decision.
+If you have developed an innovative product or process in the pharmaceutical industry, there may be an opportunity to reduce your corporation tax for any profits generated from your patented invention, allowing you to have more funding available for R&D in the future.
+At ForrestBrown, our team of chartered tax advisers understand the complexities and can advise on R&D tax relief and UK Patent Box relief.
+We are more than happy to discuss your project and use our expert knowledge to help you make the most of your innovation.